aadhavr/bf-interpreter/README.md

 This repository contains a Brainfuck interpreter written in Zig.
 It allows you to run Brainfuck code, a programming language with eight commands.

+## *Update*

+I've been trying to run some more complicated Brainfuck programs and the interpreter is facing issues.
+Have gotten stuck with debugging and will revisit later.
+Seems to run pretty basic programs that don't involve complex loops though.

 ## Features

 - Interpret and execute Brainfuck code.